laeti-tia/formemail/README.md

 formemail
 =========

-formemail is the PHP script used by [Cassiopea asbl][cassiopea] for many years.
+formemail was the PHP script used by [Cassiopea asbl][cassiopea] for many years.
 It runs on PHP 5 and is licensed under the GNU GPL-2.

+It is now unmaintained, use at your own risks!

 Copyright
 ---------